Creating a Virtual Interface

 Specifies the ASN of the BGP peer.

-This parameter is mandatory when you select BGP routing.
+This parameter is mandatory when you select BGP for Routing Mode.

 The value ranges from 1 to 4294967295.
 Do not use 64512, because it is used by the cloud.